Prospective Undergraduate Students

 Engineers apply the basic principles of science and mathematics to solve problems in our everyday lives.
 Engineers build and design automobiles, airplanes, bridges and all of the other products that you use every day -- but there's so much more to engineering than that.
 Some engineers design new materials one molecule at a time, some hunt for new sources of energy, and others design and implement the technologies that make this Web page possible.
 If you’re a problem solver, an education in engineering or computer science is the way to go.

 Your Vision Realized

 At the Whitacre College of Engineering, our faculty, facilities, and academic support staff are ready to help you use your ideas and creativity to create new products and solve the complex problems that continue to confront us.
+The university, the college, and individual departments have scholarships that can help you fund your education and speed you on the path to your career.
 While the solutions to the world's problems involve an increasing amount of specialized knowledge, many of these fields have the same foundation and require similar problem solving capabilities and logical thinking.
 Whether you prefer to get your hands dirty, draw out the solution, or simply type up a storm, we have the right academic program at the right price.

 Make Your Skills Known

 We know your primary reason for attending college: To get a great job!
 That’s where the Engineering Opportunities Center comes in.
 We bring some of the biggest names in energy, technology, and engineering to you at our biannual Engineering Job Fairs.
 We help you prepare for the big day with workshops on working the job far, résumé tips, and interviewing skills, and we also provide access to our Job Grid where you can search for internships and full-time employment as well as read up on possible employers.